Be1zebub/Emoji.lua/README.md

-# Emoji.lua - a way to add emotions in your gmod ui
+# Emoji.lua - a way to add emotions in your Gmod UI

 ### Emoji.GetMaterial
 ```lua